 The nature of the mandatory minimum depends what action the defendant took with respect to the drug (possession with intent to distribute, manufacture, trafficking, or sale) and the amount of controlled substance involved.
 For example, mandatory sentences may be triggered whenever a crime involves one kilogram of heroin, five kilograms of cocaine, 280 grams of crack, 100 grams of PCP, 10 grams of LSD, 1000 marijuana plants, or 50 grams of meth.
 For a first conviction involving the manufacture of 280 grams of crack, for example, a judge must sentence you to at least 10 years in prison.
 In another example, life imprisonment may be imposed for a second conviction for distributing 50 grams of pure meth if death or serious bodily injury results.

 Moreover, sentencing enhancements may apply if you are convicted of using a firearm in connection with a drug trafficking crime.
 In those cases, you will be sentenced to an additional five years.
 If you “brandish” the firearm, the judge must sentence you to at least an additional seven years.
 If you actually fire a shot, the judge must sentence you to at least an additional 10 years.

 Can a Florida Federal Drug Crimes Lawyer Help You?

 As you can see, the penalties for drug trafficking in federal court are extremely harsh.
 An experienced West Palm Beach criminal defense lawyer can assess the facts of your situation to determine the defense strategies available to help you.
 You should retain a lawyer as soon as you know you are being investigated rather than wait and see what happens.
 The earlier I get involved in your federal drug crime case, the better equipped I am to help you.
 Call 561-533-1221, or contact me through my online form.
-My two offices are located in West Palm Beach and in Palm Beach Gardens near I-95 and PGA Boulevard.
+My two offices are located in West Palm Beach and in West Palm Beach near I-95 and PGA Boulevard.
 I accept credit cards.